Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/edge-network-api-reference.md

 ### EdgeEventHandle

-The `EdgeEventHandle` is a response fragment from Adobe Experience Platform Edge Service for a sent XDM Experience Event.
+The `EdgeEventHandle` is a response fragment from Adobe Experience Platform Edge Network for a sent XDM Experience Event.
 One event can receive none, one or multiple `EdgeEventHandle`(s) as response.

 {% tabs %}